-Senegal’s top court reverses Sall’s election delay bid
+Senegal president Sall to implement court order reversing election delay

 “This is a decision that puts Senegal back on track.
 I’m not surprised because everything that was happening was too big,” former prime minister Aminata Toure, who has joined the opposition, told AFP.

-The Economic Community of West African States (ECOWAS) had urged Sall to stick to the election timetable and sent a delegation to meet with him earlier this week.
+In a statement on Friday, the Economic Community of West African States (ECOWAS) which had urged Sall to stick to the election timetable, said it noted the court’s decision and “calls on the competent authorities to set a date for the presidential election in accordance with the decision.”

 The postponement has thrown the country, usually seen as one of the most stable in West Africa, into political turmoil, with three people killed and dozens arrested during protests.